 Who should NOT take RhoGAM?

-RhoGAM or MICRhoGAM should NOT be used if you are Rh-positive.
+RhoGAM or MICRhoGAM should NOT be used if you are Rh-positive or if you have had a severe allergic reaction to human immune globulin.
 RhoGAM or MICRhoGAM should never be injected into a newborn baby.

 What should I tell my doctor before taking RhoGAM or MICRhoGAM?

-If you have known severe allergic reactions or a severe response to human immune globulin.
-Tell your doctor if you have had a serious reaction to other medicines that contain immune globulin.
+- If you have ever had a severe allergic reactions or a severe response to human immune globulin.

-Your recent history of vaccinations.
-Certain types of vaccines (ones containing a live virus) may not work as well for you if you are also receiving immunoglobulin products like RhoGAM or MICRhoGAM.
+- Your recent history of vaccinations.
+Certain types of vaccines (ones containing a live virus) may not work as well for you if you are also receiving immune globulin products like RhoGAM or MICRhoGAM.
 The antibodies in RhoGAM and MICRhoGAM may prevent the vaccine from working.
-Before you get a vaccine, tell the doctor or nurse that you have received RhoGAM or MICRhoGAM.
+Before you get a vaccine, tell your healthcare provider that you have received RhoGAM or MICRhoGAM.

 What other potential risks should I be aware of?

 RhoGAM and MICRhoGAM are made from human blood and therefore, carry a risk of transmitting infectious agents, such as viruses, the agent of the variant Creutzfeldt-Jakob disease (vCJD), or unknown infectious agents.
-You should consult with your healthcare provider if you have any questions or concerns.
+You should talk to your doctor if you have any questions or concerns.